App Store Optimization Guide

 There are many ASO tools which can help your with your efforts.
 Some of them focus on a specific aspect of App Store Optimization such as App Performance or A/B testing while others combine them and provide a workflow tool.
 Let’s take a look at a few of the must haves on the market.

-App Radar is a tool of choice for people who want to avoid the complexity of ASO and still drive great results.
+App Radar is the App Store Optimization tool of choice for people who want to avoid the complexity of ASO and still drive great results.

 Appsflyer is a platform specialising in mobile attribution and marketing analytics.
 It is a SDK (Software Development Kit) available for iPhone, Android and Windows Phone apps.
 Once it it is installed, it provides extensive conversion data for your app which includes retention campaigns and user acquisition.
 This allows you to find out where your downloads come from and which sources are the most profitable for your app.
 Based on this information, you can take the decisions necessary to improve your marketing strategy and optimize your advertising costs.
 Appsflyer is especially popular with people focusing on data and paid user acquisition.